Life after weight-loss surgery

-- But you will need to avoid drinking anything for 60 minutes before or after you eat food, or when you are eating.
+- Avoid drinking anything while you are eating, and for 60 minutes before or after you eat.
 Having liquid in your pouch will wash food out of your pouch and make you hungrier.

-Will You Still Need to Worry About Calories?
+Will you Still Need to Think About Calories?

 You will still need to stop eating when you are full.
 Eating more after you are full will stretch out your pouch and reduce the amount of weight you lose.